 Learn more about our approach to cancer care

 Our doctors work with supportive care providers to deliver evidence-informed therapies designed to address the symptoms of your disease and the side effects of treatment.
-That’s what integrative care is about: keeping you strong so you can better tolerate your treatments and maintain your quality of life.
+That’s what supportive care is about: keeping you strong so you can better tolerate your treatments and maintain your quality of life.
 Our supportive care services include nutritional support to help you develop a diet plan to help stay nourished, while pain management physicians offer medication and non-medicinal approaches to help you keep your pain in check.
 And our spiritual support and behavioral health providers help support your mental and emotional health before, during and after your treatment.

 “At City of Hope, the multidisciplinary team approach is the norm, and not the exception.
 All the physicians and clinicians meet on a regular basis to discuss the best treatment plan for each patient.”